netdata/netdata/docs/netdata-agent/configuration/running-the-netdata-agent-behind-a-reverse-proxy/Running-behind-apache.md

 ## Netdata configuration

 You might edit `/etc/netdata/netdata.conf` to optimize your setup a bit.
-For applying these changes you need to restart Netdata.
+For applying these changes, you need to restart Netdata.

 ### Response compression